Blendify/blender-manual/trunk/blender_docs/manual/getting_started/basics/interface/introduction.rst

 which can be collapsed to hide its contents by clicking on its header.
 This is where the buttons, menus, checkboxes, etc. are located.

-Panels are usually found in the side regions of an Editor, but also make up most of the :doc:`Properties Editor </editors/properties/index>`'s main region.
+Panels are usually found in the side regions of an editor, but also make up most of the :doc:`Properties Editor </editors/properties/index>`'s main region.

-In the image on the right there are 3 Panels: **Transform**, **Edit** and **History**.
-The Edit Panel is expanded and the other 2 Panels are collapsed.
-Note that you can change the order of Panels by clicking on the handle in the upper right corner of a Panel's title.
+In the image on the right there are 3 panels: **Transform**, **Edit** and **History**.
+The edit panel is expanded and the other 2 panels are collapsed.
+Note that you can change the order of panels by clicking on the handle in the upper right corner of a panel's title.

-See: :doc:`Panels </getting_started/basics/interface/panels>` for details.
+See: :doc:`panels </getting_started/basics/interface/panels>` for details.

 Tabs